peyronnet-group/blog/content/en/blog/stat-report-july-2023/index.md

 ### Gavilya

 Gavilya, a simple game launcher, witnessed a substantial increase in downloads, reaching a new milestone of 1,999 downloads in July.
-The app's 2,988% growth rate compared to the previous month speaks volumes about its growing popularity among users seeking seamless task management and enhanced productivity.
+The app's 2,988% growth rate compared to the previous month speaks volumes about its growing popularity among users seeking a simple way to manage their games.

 ### InternetTest Pro